appietus/Double-Binomial-Inference/README.md

 ## Inference on the Double Binomial Distribution
 This repository contains all the code, data and R scripts for the *Communications in Statistics: Theory and Methods* manuscript titled "Inference on the Double Binomial Distribution" by J. Appiah Kubi, D.D.
 Bowman and E.O Olusegun.
-The following R scripts are included in this repository Manuscript In Press at Statistics in Medicine for more specific details on implementing the code for the respective sections.
+The following R scripts are included in this repository for more specific details on implementing the code for the respective sections.